 - literary, dramatic, musical and artistic works must comply with the criterion of originality, i.e. the work must originate from its author and must not be copied from another work.
 This does not mean that the work must be the expression of original or inventive thought; the originality required relates to the expression of the thought and is not a subjective test regarding the 'artistic' originality or novelty.
-The standard of originality is low and depends on the author having created the work through his own skill, judgment and individual effort, and not having copied from other works; - the work must be fixed, i.e. recorded in writing or in some other material form; and - the work must meet UK qualification requirements, either through the nationality of its author or through its place of first publication. - 1.2 On the presumption that copyright can arise in literary, artistic and musical works, are there any other works in which copyright can subsist and are there any works which are excluded from copyright protection?
+The standard of originality is low and depends on the author having created the work through his own skill, judgment and individual effort, and not having copied from other works; - the work must be fixed, i.e. recorded in writing or in some other material form; - the work must meet UK qualification requirements, either through the nationality of its author or through its place of first publication; and - the relevant term of copyright must not have expired.

+1.2 On the presumption that copyright can arise in literary, artistic and musical works, are there any other works in which copyright can subsist and are there any works which are excluded from copyright protection?